itsjordanmuller/2023-python-100-days/README.md

 #### [C. Prime Number Check](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-008/Exercises/3-prime-number-check.py)

+In this exercise, I developed a Python program to check whether a given number is a prime number, demonstrating the use of functions, loops, and conditional statements.

+The program defines a function named `prime_checker` which takes one parameter: `number`.
+This function is responsible for determining whether the provided number is a prime number.
+A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.

+The function first checks if the number is greater than 1, as prime numbers are by definition greater than 1.
+If the number is not greater than 1, it immediately prints that it's not a prime number.

+For numbers greater than 1, the function uses a `for` loop to check for factors other than 1 and the number itself.
+It iterates through numbers starting from 2 up to, but not including, the number in question.
+For each number `i` in this range, the function checks if the `number` is divisible by `i` (`number % i == 0`).
+If any such division is found (indicating the number is divisible by a number other than 1 and itself), the function prints that it's not a prime number and exits the loop using `break`.

+If the loop completes without finding any factors, the `else` block corresponding to the `for` loop is executed, indicating that no divisors were found and the number is a prime.
+The function then prints that it's a prime number.

+To use this function, the program prompts the user to input a number.
+This input is captured using `input()`, converted to an integer, and stored in variable `n`.
+The `prime_checker` function is then called with `n` as its argument.

+This exercise is a good example of how Python can be used to solve mathematical problems and demonstrates the practical application of functions, loops, and conditional logic in programming.

 #### [D. Building Caesar Cipher - Part 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-008/Exercises/4-caesar-cipher1.py)

 #### [E. Building Caesar Cipher - Part 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-008/Exercises/5-caesar-cipher2.py)